pH-7/giveit/readme.md

 # giveit

-Debug with ease any nested objects, arrays, etc. **giveit** is a `JSON.stringify` wrapper to display nested objects with indentation & color for quick debugging
+Debug with ease any nested objects, arrays, etc. **giveit** (AKA "Give It To Me") is a `JSON.stringify` wrapper to display nested objects with indentation & color for quick debugging

 ## Installation